 I have been with IS IT A BIRD for a decade, and what a ride it has been.
 I have worn many hats within the company, starting as an intern and eventually becoming co-CEO, alongside my great colleague, Sune Holm Thøgersen.

 Early in my career, I found it puzzling when senior colleagues seemed detached from the complexities my team and I were facing.
-We worked together every day, shared the same conversations—both formal and informal—yet at times it seemed, they couldn’t see what we were seeing.
+We worked together every day and shared the same conversations—both formal and informal—yet at times, it seemed, they couldn’t see what we were seeing.

-As I have shifted roles and responsibilities within the organization, one realization has stuck with me: Our ability to see what is around us often changes with the level of privilege we hold.
+As I have shifted roles and responsibilities within the organisation, one realisation has stuck with me: Our ability to see what is around us often changes with the level of privilege we hold.
 Privilege has a way of creeping up on you unnoticed.
 It is easy to overlook, and often, you won’t even feel it.

 Privilege isn’t a feeling.
 Freedom is.